christinasaidy/IDS-frontend/README.md

 * Users can delete their own posts
 * Users can update their own posts
 * Users can remove a Upvote, Downvote or comment they made
+* Users have a points rewarding system, where they can view it on their personal profile, eahc user who creates posts and gets Upvotes or comments they gets rewarded with riputation points